cjprybol/structured-science/README.md

 Record your ideas in Git or another version control system.

+Feedback comes in the form of GitHub "code" reviews

 Develop in GitHub codespaces, or another environment that ties defined pieces of code to defined computing environments (docker container)

 By default, everything is private.